obiwanjacobi/Zsharp/docs/modules/import.md

 ```

 Importing a module that does not exist is not an error (perhaps only a warning) as long as no types from that missing module are used.
 This will make dealing with dependencies of conditional compiled code easier.

+> Perhaps this should be a compiler option.

 ## Aliasing